GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/index.md

 I received my PhD in Computer Science from Columbia University in 2019, where I was a member of the Cryptography Lab and the Data Science Institute.
 During the PhD, I was fortunate to have Allison Bishop and Tal Malkin as my advisors.

-My research lies at the intersection of cryptography, systems security, and privacy, with a primary focus on distributed cryptographic protocols,  privacy-preserving computing, and blockchain-based systems.
-A central theme of my work is bridging theory and practice; I design secure and efficient systems and protocols that connect rigorous cryptographic foundations with real-world applications, particularly in decentralized and heterogeneous environments.
+My research interests span cryptography, systems security, and privacy, with a primary focus on distributed cryptographic protocols, privacy-preserving computing, and blockchain-based systems.
+A central theme of my work is bridging theory and practice; I design secure and efficient systems and protocols that connect rigorous cryptographic foundations with real-world applications, particularly in decentralized and heterogeneous settings.

 My research is supported by NSF, Protocol Labs, Uniswap Foundation, and UConn Research Excellence Award.